Finding Interpretable Prompt-Specific Circuits in Language Models: Finding

 where the context size for row $d$ is exactly the number of attendable tokens in that row, i.e.\ $|\{1,\dots,d\}|=d$.

+To understand appropriate values for $\tau$, we proceed as follows.
 For each model--dataset setting, we run a forward pass over the evaluation set, collect all attention weights $A_{ds}$ across layers/heads/tokens, and plot the empirical CDF (ECDF) of $d\cdot A_{ds}$.
-Across GPT-2 small (Fig.~\ref{fig:tau-gpt-2-small}), Pythia-160M (Fig.~\ref{fig:tau-pythia-160m}), and Gemma-2 2B (Fig.~\ref{fig:tau-gemma-2-2b}) on our datasets, the ECDFs exhibit a consistent ``knee'' around $d\cdot A_{ds}\approx 2.5$, separating the bulk of near-uniform attention from the heavy tail of unusually concentrated attention.
+Across GPT-2 small (Fig.~\ref{fig:tau-gpt-2-small}), Pythia-160M (Fig.~\ref{fig:tau-pythia-160m}), and Gemma-2 2B (Fig.~\ref{fig:tau-gemma-2-2b}) on our datasets, the ECDFs exhibit a consistent knee in the range $1.5 \leq d\cdot A_{ds} \leq 2.5$, separating the bulk of near-uniform attention from the heavy tail of unusually concentrated attention.

 Motivated by this consistent knee, we use a \emph{dynamic} threshold that adapts to the row context size: